raymolide/raymolide/README.md

 ### 👋 Hi there, I am Ray Molide. <br>

-🌱 I’m currently learning Flutter and ReactJS. <br>
+🌱 I’m currently learning Flutter and NextJS. <br>
 ⚡ Fun fact: I work with vb.net & C#, but every day I study FLUTTER.
 I believe that one day I will apply everything I have studied. <br>
 💬 Ask me about: I really enjoy participating in the developer community, learning and teaching.<br>